amarce/kolla-ansible/doc/source/admin/podman.rst

 container.
 When ``wait: true`` is also passed the handler first ensures the container is started and then waits for it to reach the running and healthy state before continuing.
-Containers started in this way are still recorded for the final ordered restart phase, which uses systemd when available to sequence service dependencies.
-During the restart phase the ``service-start-order`` role stops these Podman-started containers once and then starts them under systemd using ``systemctl start container-<name>.service``.
+Containers started in this way are still recorded in ``kolla_changed_containers`` for the final ordered restart phase, which uses systemd when available to sequence service dependencies.
+During the restart phase the ``service-start-order`` role consults this registry, stops any Podman-started containers once and then starts them under systemd using ``systemctl start container-<name>.service``.
 This transfers control to systemd so that start-order dependencies are honoured.
 Containers that were already managed by systemd are left running and are not restarted.

 Troubleshooting
 ---------------